jundalisay/superblist/content/en/research/indian/gospel/intro/part-11.md

 Mathur had passed away the previous year.

-The Master took up the duty of instructing his young wife, and this included everything from housekeeping to the Knowledge of Brahman.
+The Master took up the duty of instructing his young wife.
+This included everything from housekeeping to the Knowledge of Brahman.
 He taught her how to trim a lamp, how to behave toward people according to their differing temperaments, and how to conduct herself before visitors.
 He instructed her in the mysteries of spiritual life - prayer, meditation, japa, deep contemplation, and Samādhi.

 The first lesson that Sāradā Devi received was: "God is everybody's Beloved, just as the moon is dear to every child.